 In 2015, she toured Sesame Street’s Elmo’s World Live show in NZ.
 Later that year she toured and event managed the World-famous Harlem Globetrotters throughout NZ and Australia.
 The following year she toured a double bill with Jamaican reggae legends Third World and Grammy-winner, JBOOG, in NZ.

-During the tours of 2015 Teremoana and her business partner created free-to-attend community event, Elevated, a one-day festival they ran until 2017.
+During the tours of 2015 Teremoana and her musician partner created free-to-attend community event, Elevated, a one-day festival they ran until 2017.
 Elevated, was a social community experiment utilising access-free public space for communities to interact with local people of all ages and ethnicities.
 This event brought together a street dance competition, a chess tent, free barber cuts, a basketball tournament, a slam dunk competition, Impact Pro Wrestling, live street art, digital comic art, traditional flower garland making (ei katu), traditional wood carving, upcycling activities and much more.
 All locally sourced with an agenda of ‘Putting the unity back into Community’.
-Their events attracted between 2000-6000 people.
+In total, their Elevated events attracted 15,000+ people.